Teaching Resources for Faculty

 Compass Courses

-As the flagship courses of the Division, Compass Courses offer new undergraduate students the opportunity to learn from a team of arts and humanities faculty members in a dynamic format that explores a shared theme or topic using the various methods and materials of their respective disciplines.
+As the flagship courses of the Division of Arts & Humanities, Compass Courses offer new undergraduate students the opportunity to learn from a team of arts and humanities faculty members in a dynamic format that explores a shared theme or topic using the various methods and materials of their respective disciplines.
 Compass Course awards support instructors who teach a Compass Course with generous research funds, course enrichment funds, and GSI support.
+Questions about the Compass Course and the HUM curriculum may be directed to Emily Rabiner (emily.rabiner@berkeley.edu).

 L&S Curricular Connections

 Courses sponsored by L&S Curricular Connections encourage undergraduates to expand their academic horizons beyond their fields of study.
 Freshman and Sophomore Seminars counterbalance the large lecture courses in which lower-division students often enroll.
-Big Ideas courses fulfill breadth requirements, are designed with non-majors in mind, and are co-taught by two or more faculty from different L&S departments.
-Discovery Courses are deliberately designed as breadth courses by expert faculty to appeal to non-expert students.
+Big Ideas courses fulfill breadth requirements, are designed with non-majors in mind, and are co-taught by two or more faculty from different L&S divisions.
+The L&S First-Year Pathways program draws upon the College's existing curriculum to create thematic clusters of 3-4 classes that a small cohort of new first-year students enroll in together.

 Undergraduate Research Apprenticeship Program